African Queen (1792 ship): Career

-In 1795, 50 British slave ships were lost.
+In 1795, 50 British ships in the triangular trade were lost.
 This was the largest annual loss in the period 1793 to 1807.
-Seven slave ships were lost on their way from Africa to the West Indies.
+Seven of these ships were lost on their way from Africa to the West Indies.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.